skipoleschris/wordle-utils/README.md

 * have the correct number of letters
 * have the letters at known positions present

-From this list of words it then works out the probabilities of each letter appearing at each position in the subset of dictionary words.

-It then further filters the set of word to only those that:
+It then further filters the first set of word into a second set that only contains those words  that:

 * do not contain any of the excluded letters
 * contain all the mis-located letters in any of the other locations

-Additionally, on early passes (< 6 excluded letters) words with repeated letters are also excluded as this increases the chances of early letter matches.
+* on early passes (< 6 excluded letters) words with repeated letters are also excluded as this increases the chances of early letter matches.

 The result is then two sets of words: